uhasker/getting-things-done-in-next-js/src/chapter8/01-setup.md

 ### Persisting Data

-So far, we have only stored user-inserted data on the client.
-This meant that if we refreshed the page or closed the browser, our data was lost which is obviously unacceptable in a real-world application.

-To address this problem, we need a way to store data _persistenly_ which is where databases come into play.

 A database is nothing more than a collection of data that supports persistent storage and updates.
 If you store a value, it will be available to you regardless of whether you refresh the page, close your browser or even move to a different country altogether.